 - Loss of future earning capacity

 - Pain and suffering

-Additionally, if you are married, your spouse may recover damages for the impact that your injuries had on the marital relationship.
+Additionally, if you are married, your spouse may recover damages for the impact of your injuries on the marital relationship.
 This category of damage is known as loss of consortium.Time Limit to File a Bicycle Accident Claim

 California has a two-year statute of limitations for personal injury matters.
-That means that your claim must be settled, or a lawsuit must be filed before the second anniversary of the incident that caused your injuries.
-Sometimes, the time in which you must act is much shorter - such as when a public or governmental agency caused the accident.
+That means your claim must be settled, or a lawsuit must be filed before the second anniversary of the incident that caused your injuries.
+Sometimes, the time you must act is much shorter - such as when a public or governmental agency caused the accident.
 In cases against a governmental agency, the time limit is only six months.
-The statute of limitations is also different when the injured person is younger than 18.
-Protecting these crucial time limits is another reason it makes sense to consult an experienced Winters bicycle accident lawyer.
+The statute of limitations also differs when the injured person is younger than 18.
+Protecting these crucial time limits is another reason to consult an experienced Winters bicycle accident lawyer.

-Watch the YouTube video.
-The clip below features a 2010 news report of the Amgen bike tour rolling through Winters.Winters Bicycle Accident Lawyer
+The YouTube video below features a 2010 news report of the Amgen bike tour rolling through Winters.Call Our Bicycle Accident Attorneys in Winter, CA

 Our legal team has advocated for injured Northern Californians since 1982.
 If you suffered injuries due to a motorist's negligence, call our experienced Winters bicycle accident lawyers for compassionate, free, and friendly advice.
 Call (530) 392-9400 or (800) 404-5400.

 Our case results are available on our Verdicts and Settlements page.

 Editor's Note: updated [cha 9.7.23] Photo Attribution: MMB mm [cs 810] cha